shoutcape/shoutcape/README.md

 # 💫 About Me:
-📖I`m a full time student at Laurea University of Applied Sciences studying Business Information Technologies specializing in software development.<br>
+📖I`m a student at Laurea University of Applied Sciences studying Business Information Technologies specializing in software development.<br>

 ## 🍳🧑‍🍳 Currently Cooking
 - null